 Kudzu Bugs in Memphis TN Metro Area

-The kudzu bug is an invasive exotic pest of soybeans and has been present in the southeastern United States since 2009.
-It has quickly become established as a severe economic pest of soybean in Georgia, North Carolina, South Carolina, and Alabama.
-The kudzu bug is a nuisance pest to homeowners and outdoor enthusiasts during early spring and the fall.
-Kudzu bugs are inactive during the winter months and seek overwintering sites in the fall.
+The kudzu bug is an invasive species that poses a significant threat to soybean crops.
+It was first identified in the southeastern United States in 2009 and has since become a major economic pest in Georgia, North Carolina, South Carolina, and Alabama.
+While primarily impacting soybeans, it can also be a nuisance to homeowners and outdoor enthusiasts during the early spring and fall seasons.
+During winter, kudzu bugs become inactive and search for overwintering sites as temperatures drop.